Summary - critical information

 Children with certain infectious diseases, and children who have been in contact with certain infectious diseases, are required to be excluded from school for a specified period.
 The DHHS School exclusion table identifies which infectious diseases require exclusion and for what period

-Principals of primary students must be aware of the Public Health and Wellbeing Regulations 2009 exclusion requirements and must not allow a child to attend school if:
+As set out in the Public Health and Wellbeing Regulations 2019 principals of primary school-aged students must not allow a child to attend school if:

-- they have been informed that the child is infected with an infectious disease that requires exclusion as described in the School exclusion table
+- they have been informed that the child is infected with an infectious disease, confirmed by a medical practitioner, that requires exclusion as described in the DHHS School exclusion table

 Exclusion of a child with an infectious disease: secondary school students

-- required under the Public Health and Wellbeing Act 2008 to comply with the directions of the Chief Health Officer or an authorised officer in the event of a public health risk such as an infectious disease outbreak
+In the event of a public health risk, such as an infectious disease outbreak, secondary schools may be required under the Public Health and Wellbeing Act 2008 to comply with the directions of the Chief Health Officer or an authorised officer.

 General responses to influenza, gastroenteritis and other common infections in your school